 We established a compensation committee of our Board.
-Steven Berrard, Aman Kapadia and Roger Meltzer serve as members of our compensation committee.
+James Anderson, Thomas Byrne, Thomas Hawkins and Roger Meltzer serve as members of our compensation committee.
 Under the Nasdaq listing standards and applicable SEC rules, we are required to have at least two members of the compensation committee, all of whom must be independent.
-Steven Berrard, Aman Kapadia and Roger Meltzer are independent.